It’s small, it’s fluffy, it’s a Cotton Tzu!

 A breeder who interviews you to make sure that you can provide a good home for the Coton Tzu is another sign of a reputable and verified dog breeder.

-Once you’ve found a breeder that was trustworthy, meets your requirements, and fits the criteria, then go ahead and buy your first puppy!
+Once you’ve found a trustworthy breeder, meets your requirements, and fits the criteria, then go ahead and buy your first puppy!

 3 Little-Known Facts About Coton Tzu Puppies